 St. Maarten is an island divided by a barely noticeable border, Dutch on one side and French on the other.
 There’s a lot to do here, making St Maarten, or St Martin, on the French side, one of the best spring break destinations for families.

-Grand Case Beach, on the French side, is a sweep of white sand close to the chic little town of Grand Case, all patisseries and chichi designer stores.
+Grand Case Beach, on the French side, is a sweep of white sand close to the chic little town of Grand Case, all patisseries and chichi designer stores that offer some of the best St. Maarten shopping experiences.
 One of the hottest spots in town is Le Rainbow Café, a toes-in-the-sand beach bar and restaurant offering cool cocktails, tasty tapas, and anything from flaky croissants to tagliatelle with lobster and truffles.
 It’s the perfect spot for a family lunch and some people-watching.

 Clamber Into a Cool Cave